Learn more about wedding venues, wedding traditions, gay marriage, and requirements for weddings in Portugal. Make sure

 You can get an idea of the fees involved for some of these processes by looking at the Consular Fees Table provided by the British government.

 Same-sex marriages have been allowed in Portugal since 2010 – and offer equal rights to the couple regarding property, taxes and inheritance.
-Marriages between same-sex couples in Portugal should be recognised elsewhere.
+Marriages between same-sex couples in Portugal should be recognized elsewhere.

 Getting married in Portugal doesn’t automatically allow you to gain nationality.
 Indeed, you won’t be eligible to apply for Portuguese nationality until you’ve been married for three years.
 After this, you can formally apply for a Portuguese passport and national identity card.

 The default system used in Portugal is one of a community of property – meaning all property brought into the marriage and acquired while you’re married is communal.
 It’s not possible to have this standard arrangement, however, if one of the parties already has children.

 With this in mind, there are other types of marital regime available.